Before we dive into the new year, let’s take a look back at the momentous real estate-related events that captured our attention in 2018.

-On 27th November 2018, a strife between 2 groups concerning the relocation of the Subang Temple from USJ25 to USJ23 turned violent as they torched vehicles and attacked a nearby shopping mall in raging protest.
+On 27th November 2018, strife between 2 groups concerning the relocation of the Subang Temple from USJ25 to USJ23 turned violent as they torched vehicles and attacked a nearby shopping mall in raging protest.
 A young fireman, Adib Mohd Kassim became the victim of the hostile protesters as he tried to stop the fight between the 2 groups.
 He sustained major internal injuries and bone fractures in the attack and later succumbed to death after being hospitalized for 20 days.

 It is bewildering how a simple relocation issue could turn violent and cost a young man his life.
 Considering the sensitive sentiment behind places of worship, however, the government is working to ensure that no more men like Adibs lose their life.
-KPKT is currently drawing up a law to make it compulsory for approval to be obtained for construction of houses of worship.
+KPKT is currently drawing up a law to make it compulsory for approval to be obtained for the construction of houses of worship.